-1 Except as provided in subdivision c, for the 2002-03 school year, the 2 reimbursement provided for in this section may not exceed three thousand 3 five hundred dollars multiplied by the number of full-time equivalent teachers 4 employed by the district as of September 15, 2002 2003.
-5 For the 2004-05 school year, the reimbursement provided for in this section b.
-6 may not exceed three thousand five hundred dollars multiplied by the number 7 of full-time equivalent teachers employed by the district as of September 15, 8 2004.
-9 For the 2002-03 2003-04 school year, the reimbursement under this section C. 10 for each individual employed as of September 15, 2002 2003, as a full-time 11 equivalent teacher for the first school year since becoming licensed to teach 12 by the education standards and practices board or approved to teach by the 13 education standards and practices board, may not exceed one thousand 14 dollars.
-15 d.
-For the 2004-05 school year, the reimbursement under this section for each 16 individual employed as of September 15, 2004, as a full-time equivalent 17 teacher for the first school year since becoming licensed to teach by the 18 education standards and practices board or approved to teach by the 19 education standards and practices board, may not exceed one thousand 20 dollars.
-21 4.
-For purposes of this section, the claim of a district may include proportionate 22 expenditures made by the district to compensate individuals employed as teachers 23 by the special education unit or the area vocational and technology center to which 24 the district belongs.
-25 The superintendent of public instruction may adopt rules regarding claims for and 26 the payment of reimbursements under this section.
-27 SECTION 19.
-A new section to chapter 15.1-27 of the North Dakota Century Code is 28 created and enacted as follows: 29 Approved joint powers agreement - Reimbursement by superintendent of public 30 instruction.
+- a.
+The number of full-time equivalent teachers employed by the district as of September fifteenth; - b.
+The number of full-time equivalent teachers who will receive an increase in compensation over the amount paid during the previous whose level of compensation will be at least equal to that provided during the 2002-03 school year; and - c.
+The total amount of the increase in any compensation increases provided to full-time equivalent teachers over the level of compensation provided during the 2002-03 school year. - a.
+For the 2001-02 2003-04 school year, the reimbursement provided for in this section may not exceed one thousand dollars multiplied by the number of full-time equivalent teachers employed by the district as of September 15, 2001. - b.
+Except as provided in subdivision c, for the 2002-03 school year, the reimbursement provided for in this section may not exceed three thousand dollars multiplied by the number of full-time equivalent teachers employed by the district as of September 15, 2002 2003. - b.
+For the 2004-05 school year, the reimbursement provided for in this section may not exceed three thousand dollars multiplied by the number of full-time equivalent teachers employed by the district as of September 15, 2004. - c.
+For the 2002-03 2003-04 school year, the reimbursement under this section for each individual employed as of September 15, 2002 2003, as a full-time equivalent teacher for the first school year since becoming licensed to teach by the education standards and practices board or approved to teach by the education standards and practices board, may not exceed one thousand dollars. - d.
+For the 2004-05 school year, the reimbursement under this section for each individual employed as of September 15, 2004, as a full-time equivalent teacher for the first school year since becoming licensed to teach by the education standards and practices board or approved to teach by the education standards and practices board, may not exceed one thousand dollars.

+- 4. For purposes of this section, the claim of a district may include proportionate expenditures made by the district to compensate individuals employed as teachers by the special education unit or the area vocational and technology center to which the district belongs. - 5.
+The superintendent of public instruction may adopt rules regarding claims for and the payment of reimbursements under this section.

+SECTION 19.
+A new section to chapter 15.1-27 of the North Dakota Century Code is created and enacted as follows:

+Approved joint powers agreement - Reimbursement by superintendent of public instruction.